MicrosoftDocs/visualstudio-docs/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ## Troubleshoot

-If you do not see code coverage results, the [Troubleshoot code coverage](../test/troubleshooting-code-coverage.md) topic might help you.
+If you do not see code coverage results, the [Troubleshoot code coverage](../test/troubleshooting-code-coverage.md) article might help you.

 ## See also